microsoft/vcpkg/docs/maintainers/vcpkg_configure_cmake.md

 ### OPTIONS_DEBUG
 Additional options passed to CMake during the Debug configuration.
 These are in addition to `OPTIONS`.

+### LOGNAME
+Name of the log to write the output of the configure call to.

 ## Notes
 This command supplies many common arguments to CMake.
 To see the full list, examine the source.